-- 5.10.1 If assault, harassment or bullying is experienced, the first point of contact at CGSI for students is the Student Support Manager or the Grievance Adviser.
-For further information refer to the Wellbeing and Safety for All in the Learning Environment Policy and Procedure. - 5.10.2 Sexual assault is a crime; police are trained to provide assistance and advice to those who have been sexually assaulted.
-For information on reporting to the police: (https://www.victimsservices.justice.nsw.gov.au/sexualassault/Pages/sexual_assault_reporting.a_sp)

-For emergency contacts for the Police or Ambulance: Call 000
+- 1. If assault, harassment or bullying is experienced, the first point of contact at CGSI for students is the Wellbeing Support Manager or the Grievance Adviser.
+For further information refer to the Wellbeing and Safety for All in the Learning and Working Environment Policy and Procedure. - 2.
+Sexual assault is a crime; police are trained to provide assistance and advice to those who have been sexually assaulted.
+Emergency contacts for the Police or Ambulance within Australia: Call 000 or the applicable Police or Ambulance contact for your international location.
+Reporting to the police by phone, by visiting your local station or by any anonymous reporting options available.